MarcSkovMadsen/awesome-streamlit/README.md

 We believe that [Streamlit](https://streamlit.io/) is truly awesome.

-Streamlit is so new that it's to early to tell how awesome it will be.
-But we see the potential of being the Iphone of Data Science, Code, Web Apps or Python.
+Streamlit is very new (Oct 2019) but we see the potential of being the Iphone of Data Science, Technical Writing, Code, Web Apps or Python.

 This project will consist of 3 things

-- A list of Awesome Streamlit resources.
+- A [list](https://github.com/MarcSkovMadsen/awesomestreamlit#awesome-resources) of Awesome Streamlit resources.
 See below.
-- An article on the potential of Streamlit: [Awesome Streamlit](https://github.com/MarcSkovMadsen/awesomestreamlit/blob/master/AWESOMESTREAMLIT.md)
+- An [article](https://github.com/MarcSkovMadsen/awesomestreamlit/blob/master/AWESOMESTREAMLIT.md) on the potential of Streamlit
-- An Awesome Streamlit application to illustrate and share the knowledge of how Awesome Streamlit is.
+- An Awesome Streamlit Application to illustrate and share the knowledge of how Awesome Streamlit is.
+Of course built in Streamlit.

 ## Awesome Resources